HackYardo/Lau_rho_alpha/lauρα.typ

 == E-Book, Manual, Dictionary
 Why not azw3, epub, mobi, chm, mdx?
 - They are pretty good but e-thing is virtual-thing.
-And PDF is the bridge connecting the e-world to real world.
+And PDF is the bridge connecting the e-world to the real world.

 == Personal Knowledge Manage System
 Why not a PKMS?